A key logistics hub with a diverse industry base connecting western Victoria with international markets

 Employment, industry and infrastructure

-Health Care and Social Assistance is the primary employment industry in Greater Geelong, followed by Retail Trade, Education and Training and Construction.
-In the five-year period 2014-2019, there was strong employment growth in Education and Training, Health Care and Social Assistance, Public Administration and Safety, Retail Trade, Professional, Scientific and Technical Services, Construction, Accommodation and Food Services and Financial and Insurance Services.
+Health Care and Social Assistance is the primary employment industry in Greater Geelong, followed by Construction, Retail Trade and Education and Training.
+In the five-year period 2015-2020, there was strong employment growth in Construction, Health Care and Social Assistance, Public Administration and Safety, Retail Trade, and Professional, Scientific and Technical Services.

 Geelong Port is the state’s second-largest port and an accessible alternative to the Port of Melbourne.
 It handles over $7 billion worth of exports and imports annually.

 |Cotton On (HQ)||Clothing retailing|